atrisovic/weather-panel.github.io/_site/content/geographical-unit-data.md

 ## 4.1 Introduction

 A geographical unit, area or region, is a portion of a country or other region delineated for the purpose of administration, and as such, it is a common unit for recording economic outcome data.
 These geographic regions may be defined in subtle, non-intuitive ways.
-For example, a “[city](https://ec.europa.eu/eurostat/web/cities/spatial-units)” is a local administrative unit where the majority of the population lives in an urban center, while the “[greater city](https://ec.europa.eu/eurostat/web/cities/spatial-units)” is an approximation of the urban center beyond of the administrative city boundaries.
+For example, a “[city](https://ec.europa.eu/eurostat/web/cities/spatial-units)” is a local administrative unit where the majority of the population lives in an urban center, while the “[greater city](https://ec.europa.eu/eurostat/web/cities/spatial-units)” is an approximation of the urban center beyond the administrative city boundaries.

 One kind of geographic region is simply called an "administrative unit", and refers to states and provinces, or counties and municipalities.
-The top level of this hierarchy of administrative units is "ADM0", referring to countries; "ADM1" is the first level of political division, usually called states or provinces; "ADM2" is the second level of division, and has a wider range of names across the
+The top-level of this hierarchy of administrative units is "ADM0", referring to countries; "ADM1" is the first level of political division, usually called states or provinces; "ADM2" is the second level of division, and has a wider range of names across the